KDE/digikam-doc/menu_descriptions/menu_mainwindow.rst

 :menuselection:`Item --> Add to Current Queue` :kbd:`Ctrl-B`

-    Opens the digiKam :ref:`Batch Queue Manager <queue_manager>` and adds selection to the current queue or, if there is no queue yet, to a new queue.
+    Opens the digiKam :ref:`Batch Queue Manager <batch_queue>` and adds selection to the current queue or, if there is no queue yet, to a new queue.

 :menuselection:`Item --> Add to New Queue` :kbd:`Ctrl-Shift-B`

-    Opens the digiKam :ref:`Batch Queue Manager <queue_manager>` and puts selection into a new queue.
+    Opens the digiKam :ref:`Batch Queue Manager <batch_queue>` and puts selection into a new queue.

 :menuselection:`Item --> Find Similar...`